rustwasm/wasm-bindgen/guide/src/wasm-bindgen-test/browsers.md

 $MY_CRATE/
 `-- tests
     |-- node.rs    # The tests in this suite use the default Node.js.
+    |-- worker.rs  # The tests in this suite are configured for workers.
     `-- web.rs     # The tests in this suite are configured for browsers.
 ```